krobelus/rate/README.md

 ```

 If you're in a hurry use `pytest test.py -k quick` to only run the system
-tests with small input files.
+tests with tiny input files.

 Above tests require
 - `python3` (version 3.6 or above)